 TERI's principal source of revenue is guarantee fees.
 TERI receives a guarantee fee on each loan guaranteed based upon its guarantee agreements with lenders.
 TERI's guarantee fees are received at various times.
 Depending on the loan program and lender agreements, fees may be received at disbursement, when a loan is securitized by FMC, in installments over the life of the loan, and/or when a loan enters repayment.
 Guarantee fees which are received in installments over the life of the loan are recognized as revenue when they become due.
 Prior to becoming due, the present value of the estimated future payments is incorporated into TERI's estimate of probable future losses and hence its loan loss reserve.
-All other guarantee fees are fixed and determinable, therefore the entire amount of guarantee fees less .50% of the principal balance guaranteed, are recognized as revenue at the time of guarantee.
+All other guarantee fees are fixed and determinable, therefore the entire amount of guarantee.
 TERI defers recognition of .50% of the principal balance guaranteed to cover ongoing direct costs.
 This fee is amortized into revenue using the sum-of-years digits method over an average loan period of ten years.